 The Austrian Black and Tan Hound (Brandalbrak) is a living descendant of the "Keltenb racke" (Celtic hounds).
 As with all breeds with ancient origin, the true history of the Brandalbrak is unknown until the mid 19th century when the uncontrolled breeding was regulated.
 Unofficially this breed originated from Austria and is little known outside the borders of this European country.
 The breed was recognized in 1884.

 The Austrian Black and Tan Hound is very popular hunting dog, thanks to its abilities for heavy work on high mountains and in lowland areas.
 This makes it ideal for hunting, for research and also beloved as a pet.

 The Black and Tan Austrian Hound is a medium sized dog with strong body, long and elastic.
 The head has a broad skull, the eyes are clear, dark brown, not red conjunctiva visible at the corner of the eye.
 The ears are of medium size, high, rounded at the end, hanging and flat against the cheek.
 The tail is long, raising a little bent, hanging at rest.
 On the front side, the coat forms a hard brush.

 The average height is 50-56 cm for males and 48 to 54 cm for females.
 These dogs weight is around 19 kg.

 With its ability to work in the high mountains as well as in the field, The Austrian Black and Tan Hound is popular as a blood hound and search dog.
 The character is lively and attentive, reserved but friendly, with no trace of timidity.

 The Austrian Black and Tan Hound is appreciated as a companion and as a hunting dog for its good qualities and very fine nose.
-This dog has a really stylish looks.
-He is capable to run all day long on very long distances.
+When running, this dog offers stylish looks and covers a lot of ground.

 Training and education